-Duval County is uniformly susceptible to the effects of extreme heat, where some locations are more susceptible due to geographic or man-made features, such as Urban Cores.
+Duval County and its jurisdictions are uniformly susceptible to the effects of extreme heat, where some locations are more susceptible due to geographic or man-made features, such as Urban Cores.
 The downtown area may experience temperatures higher than surrounding rural areas due to the Urban Heat Island Effect.
 The Island Effect is caused by buildings, roads, and other infrastructure that absorbs and re-emits the sun's heat more than natural landscapes like forests and bodies of water.
 Atmospheric conditions, such as a coastal sea breeze, may result in temperatures varying between coastal and inland sections of the County.
-Therefore, the heat index on the beach, in forested rural areas, in commercial shopping centers, and on tree-lined streets can all be different based on the surrounding environment; both built and natural.